 Artistic Sample Tips

 Artistic samples are your opportunity to demonstrate the artistic quality of the proposed program.
 Here are some tips on preparing artistic samples.
 More information is available in the funding guidelines or by contacting the program coordinator for your category.
-All New Mexico Arts grant applications, support material, and contract reporting documents must be submitted through Grants Online™(GO™), our new online grants management system.
+All New Mexico Arts grant applications, support material, and contract reporting documents must be submitted through FoundantGLM, our online grants management system.

 General